Recoverable Robust Optimization with Commitment: Robust Stable Set in Bipartite Graphs

 \section{Robust Stable Set in Bipartite Graphs}

-This section is devoted to the \robuststableset (\robuststablesetshort) problem, which is the problem \eqref{eq: (1,1)recoverablerobustproblem} where the feasibility set $\mathcal{F}$ is the set of all stable sets of the input graph $G$.
-In the following we consider bipartite graphs and show, somewhat surprisingly, that the unweighted problem admits an efficient algorithm.
-This result extends to König-Egerváry graphs.
-In contrast, the robust problem for line graphs of bipartite graphs is NP-hard, which is interesting given the nominal problem in those graphs is as easy as in bipartite graphs.
+This section is devoted to the \robuststableset (\robuststablesetshort) problem, which is the problem \eqref{eq: (1,1)recoverablerobustproblem} where the feasibility set $\mathcal{F}$ is the set of all stable sets, commonly also known as independent sets, of the input graph.
+In the following we consider bipartite graphs and show that the {\sc Unweighted} \robuststableset problem admits an efficient algorithm in bipartite graphs.
+This result extends to \emph{König-Egerváry} graphs which generalize bipartite graphs; they are graphs in which the size of a minimum vertex cover equals the size of a maximum matching \cite{deming1979independence}.
 Finally, we show that the \emph{weighted} problem is \NP-hard even in bipartite graphs.